Are there any differences between the three prominent strategy deployment methodologies of OGSM, OKR and Hoshin Kanri?

-Despite the fact strategy deployment methodologies have been around for a while, it is only in the last few years that we have heard about specific forms such as OGSM, OKR and Hoshin Kanri when we speak of the most successful strategy executioners.
+Despite the fact Strategy Deployment methodologies have been around for a while, it is only in the last few years that we have heard about specific forms such as OGSM, OKR and Hoshin Kanri when we speak of the most successful strategy executioners.
 Read on to learn why the core differences could boil down to terminology, and get the low down on their constituent parts.

 Its author Dr Yoji Akao developed it after creating the Quality Function Deployment (QFD) / House of Quality, a tool that helps organisations improve their decision making.
-All of a sudden, Hoshin Kanri helped Japanese organisations think Top-Down in a more structured way, rather than only Bottom-Up with their Production Systems (Lean in today’s language).
+All of a sudden, Hoshin Kanri helped Japanese organisations think top-down in a more structured way, rather than only bottom-up with their Production Systems (Lean in today’s language).

 But why this resurgence on strategy deployment methodologies?
 And what are the differences between the dominant players?

-Well, we at i-nexus are ideally positioned to answer this question as we deal with organisations who have the same goal: to deploy their strategy in a much more disciplined way.
+Well, we at i-nexus are ideally positioned to answer this question as we deal with organizations who have the same goal: to deploy their strategy in a much more disciplined way.
 After all, why invest so much in defining an amazing strategy with an army of consultants, off-site meetings at exotic locations, for that strategy to remain unexecuted?